 - 1. Members of the public shall be given a reasonable opportunity to be heard on a proposition before the Board that is not a purely ministerial act.
-The opportunity to be heard need not occur at the same meeting at which the Board takes official action on the proposition if the opportunity occurs at a meeting that is during the decision making process and is within reasonable proximity in time before the meeting at which the Board takes the official action. - 2.
+The opportunity to be heard need not occur at the same meeting at which the Board takes official action on the proposition if the opportunity occurs at a meeting that is during the decision-making process and is within reasonable proximity in time before the meeting at which the Board takes the official action.2 - 2.
 3-minute limit The Chair has the discretion to either extend or reduce time limits, based on the number of speakers. - 3.
-The Chair may allow additional public comment at his or her discretion.
-At least one designated public comment period on issues not appearing on the agenda will be permitted at all meetings of the Board after the conclusion of all agendaed items.
+The Chair may allow additional public comment at his or her discretion. - 4.
+A public speaker who meets the definition of "lobbyist" per Alachua County Code Section 68.02 shall disclose that he or she is a registered lobbyist when addressing the Board. - C. Cancellation of Evening Sessions: The Chair or the Manager may cancel an evening session if there is no agendaed business. - B.D.
+Proclamation.
+The Board has adopted a separate Proclamation Policy which is to be read to be consistent with these Rules.
+Any conflict should be resolved in favor of the Proclamation Policy, as the more specific policy. - C.E.
+Procedures for Quasi-Judicial Public Hearings.